tekumara/notes/aws-iam.md

 ## Policies

 Inline policies are embedded in the role.
 Managed policies are separate and can be attached to multiple roles.
-The type of a policy is visible in the AWS consol on the role to which it is attached.
+The type of a policy is visible in the AWS console on the role to which it is attached.

 Managed policies are [versioned](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-versioning.html).
 The default version is the currently active version, ie: the version in affect for all principal entities (users, groups, and roles) the managed policy is attached to.